 NIH Public Access Policy

 Additionally, researchers are responsible for notifying publishers that a manuscript is subject to the NIH policy.
 For more information on this process, please visit the NIH Public Access page or the BU Office of Sponsored Programs page on NIH policy.
-The NIH also hosts a 'PMID : PMCID Converter tool' as well as additional useful resources and tools.
+The NIH also hosts a "PMID : PMCID Converter tool" as well as additional resources and tools that may be helpful.